 We hope this summary helps you understand the big picture and how you may be impacted.
-If you have questions about anything related to your auto insurance, be sure to reach out to The Fulcher Group and we'll help with understanding your coverages and options.
+If you have questions about anything related to your auto insurance, be sure to reach out to The Fulcher Group and we'll help you understand your coverages and insurance options.

 BIG CHANGE #1

 Bodily Injury Liability